-A vigil was held for Erik on Monday evening (9/16), at 7pm.
-It was at the Rock, which is on Front Campus, near Main Street (across from Circle K).
+A vigil was held for Erik at the Rock, which is on Front Campus, near Main Street.
 Visitors shared their memories of Erik, and reflected in the company of others saddened by his passing.
-Click here for photos of vigil.
+View photos of the vigil.

 Condolences & Memories

 "Dr. Heidemann is one of the professors that stood out as an impactful instructor during my time at Kent State.
 A day didn't go by without him having a smile on his face and he knew how to get the most out of each individual student.
 Political Research Methods is one of the courses a journalism student dreads taking.
 Numbers are not our forte.
 I was lucky to have taken the class with Dr. Heidemann, who helped me understand the coursework through relevant current event discussion.
 His passing is a tragic loss to his family, Kent State University, former students and the young minds Erik did not get a chance to mold.
 I hope that the Poli Sci Department does not forget Erik easily.
 He was and is one of the great professors to have ever taught at Kent State.
 One of the most intelligent people to have a discussion with, his loss cannot be measured."